Exact Exploratory Bi-factor Analysis: A Constraint-based Optimisation Approach: Exploratory Bi-factor Analysis by Constrained Optimisation

 Therefore, the exploratory bi-factor analysis problem can be translated into the following constrained optimisation problem

 where $l$ is a loss function and $S$ is the sample covariance matrix of observed data.
-We focus on the case when $l$ is the fit function based on the normal likelihood \citep{chen2023estimation}
+We focus on the case when $l$ is the fit function based on the normal likelihood

-while noting that this loss function can be replaced by other loss functions for factor analysis \citep[see, e.g.,][]{chen2023estimation}, including the Frobeneious norm of $ \Lambda \Phi \Lambda^\top + \Psi -S$ that is used in the least square estimator for factor analysis.
+while noting that this loss function can be replaced by other loss functions for factor analysis \citep[see, e.g.,][]{chen2023estimation}, including the Frobeneious norm of $ \Lambda \Phi \Lambda^\top + \Psi -S$ that is used in the least square estimator for factor analysis. \yc{We can also replace the sample covariance matrix in \eqref{eq:optimisation} with the sample correlation matrix, which is equivalent to performing exploratory bi-factor analysis based on variance-standardised variables.}